ClearBlade/cb-cli/README.md

 The test command allows you execute your code services from your local machine, along with update the code itself, and send MQTT Messages

 {{< note title="Note" >}}
-You can combine these options on a single command line just like with diff and pull
+You can combine these options on a single command line just like with pull
 {{< /note >}}

 ## Options ##